artureiji/online-hangman/README.md

 # Licença

-Este projeto está sob a licença MIT - veja LICENSE.md para mais detalhes.
+Este projeto está sob a licença MIT.